-Many readers will be aware that Geach was a philosopher of distinction; he converted to Catholicism in the early 1940s while reading Greats at Oxford ... and married a no less distinguished philosopher, Elizabeth Anscombe, who also converted while reading Greats.
-The Geaches formed a last link with one of the principal philosophers of the twentieth century, Ludwig Wittgenstein, and helped to ensure that he had a priest at his bedside and received a Catholic burial.
+Today is the obitus, or Year's Mind, of Peter Geach, whom readers will recall as a philosopher of distinction; he converted to Catholicism in the early 1940s while reading Greats at Oxford ... and married a no less distinguished philosopher, Elizabeth Anscombe, who also converted while reading Greats.
+The Geaches formed a last link with one of the principal philosophers of the twentieth century, Ludwig Wittgenstein, and helped to ensure that in extremis he had a priest at his bedside, and received a Catholic burial.
 Quorum omnium animabus propitietur Deus.

-In reply to a query on the thread ... the young Geach did indeed proclaim King Robert I & IV, in 1937, standing on the steps of the Martyrs' Memorial, wearing his scholar's gown and doffing his academic cap.
+The young Geach proclaimed King Robert I & IV, in 1937, standing on the steps of the Martyrs' Memorial, wearing his scholar's gown and doffing his academic cap.
 He was not arrested.
 Not even by a stray passing bulldog.
-Newspapers as far afield as Texas and the Malay Straits as well as in England covered the event.
+Newspapers in the distant and dusty climes of Texas and the Malay Straits as well as in England covered the event.
 It would be very jolly to know whom the fifty-odd gathering of undergraduates included.

 I shall return to Geach and his Jacobitism in January, a month when you may need cheering up.
 What better cheer than a Toast to the King over the Water!
 And, I think, to Gear.